greymatter-io/helm-charts/docs/SPIRE.md

 # SPIRE

+> TODO: full update of these docs when spire is implemented

 This Helm chart deploys the spire server and agent following the guidelines of the [`spire-tutorials`](https://github.com/spiffe/spire-tutorials) example Kubernetes template (described in the ["Getting Started Guide for Kubernetes"](https://spiffe.io/spire/getting-started-k8s/)).

 ## General Architecture